Noddy (camera): Other idents

 A number of other presentational devices were captured by the Noddy, the main one of these being the analogue clock.
 To allow enough light onto the model, a light was fixed onto the camera to shine onto the clock and other idents; this light was not used on the main ident, however, which was internally lit.
 In any event, the mirrored background would have reflected the external light back at the camera and caused glare.
 The clock was mechanical, and featured numerals indicated by double lines that increased in thickness the further round the clockface.
-The clock also featured a 'polo' mint centre.
+The clock also featured a 'polo mint' centre.
 The clock is quite distinctive, and became strongly associated with the BBC.
 The clock's colour and legend never differed from that of the main ident.
+An alternative wall-mounted clock with its own dedicated camera started being used at some point in the late 1970s.
+This clock had thicker hands and less judder on the second hand than its Noddy counterpart, and was used for direct cuts to the globe at closedown.

+The Noddy system was also used on BBC Two, from the station's launch in 1964 until the introduction of the electronically generated clock in September 1980, and by the Open University from 1971 until 1981.

-Following BBC2's 1979 rebrand to the electronic striped 2 ident, technicians started working on an electronic clock to accompany the 1981 new look.
-In December 1981, this replaced the mechanical version.
+Following BBC 2's 1979 rebrand to the electronic striped 2 ident, technicians started working on an electronic clock to accompany the new look in 1981.
+In early December 1981, this replaced the mechanical version.
 The new clock featured a single uniform line thickness all the way round except at 12, 3, 6, and 9, where the lines were doubled.
 The polo mint centre was also removed in favour of a central dot.
 However, the electronic clock only launched in 1981 for England.
-Northern Ireland launched an electronic clock in October 1984 (using a slide in the interim) in conjunction with an upgrade to its continuity booth, while Wales and Scotland retained the mechanical clock until the launch of the next BBC1 ident in 1985.
+Northern Ireland launched an electronic clock in October 1984 (using a slide in the interim) in conjunction with an upgrade to its continuity booth, while Wales and Scotland retained the mechanical clock until the launch of the next BBC 1 ident in 1985.

 The looks were also accompanied by static programme captions.
 The captions for the 1969 to 1974 look used the legend of the ident at the bottom of the screen.
-They continued for a while after the new BBC1 logo was introduced.
-However, the style was changed in 1976 to feature a banner at the top of the image with double striped lines and the double striped BBC1 logo that would only feature on the main ident 5 years later.
+They continued for a while after the new BBC 1 logo was introduced.
+However, the style was changed in 1976 to feature a banner at the top of the image with double striped lines and the double-striped BBC 1 logo that would only feature on the main ident 5 years later.
 This design was used until February 1985.